-Students wishing to change their honors project topic must petition the program for approval of the new topic.
-Honors research projects will be a total of eight credits and will be conducted during the student’s last two academic semesters (and may include Jan Plan).
-Also, students enrolled in Environmental Studies 493 or ES 494 may petition the program to expand their independent study for these courses into an honors project to be conducted in January and the spring semester.
+Students enrolled in Environmental Studies 493 or ES 494 may petition the program to expand their independent capstone research projects into an honors project to be conducted in January and the spring semester.

-Candidates must submit a formal thesis proposal to their faculty sponsor and reader by the last Friday in September.
-This proposal, normally around four pages, would identify the specific research question to be addressed, the evidence on which the analysis will be based and the complete research design explaining how this evidence will be used to address the identified question.
+Candidates must submit a formal thesis proposal to their faculty sponsor by the last Friday in September.
+This proposal, approximately four pages, should identify the specific research question to be addressed, the evidence on which the analysis will be based and the complete research design explaining how this evidence will be used to address the identified question.

-A summary of the work completed so far including a preliminary literature review, a detailed formal research design that describes the specific remaining work to be accomplished during the second semester, and a listing of significant references identified should be submitted to the ES Program for approval no later than last day of classes.
-The decision whether or not the student will be approved to convert their seminar or independent study project to an honors project in the spring semester and continue in the ES Honors Program will be made before end of final exam period.
+Students should submit to their faculty sponsor and reader by the last day of fall classes a summary of the work completed so far.
+This will typically include a preliminary literature review, a detailed formal research design with proposed deadlines that describes the specific remaining work to be accomplished during January and spring semester, and a working bibliography.
+The decision whether or not the student will be approved to convert their independent study or capstone project to an honors project in January and the spring semester will be made by the committee and the Program Director before end of final exam period.

 First complete draft is due to the faculty sponsor and the reader on the Friday before spring break.